 Many individuals inaccurately believe that pleading no contest is the same as pleading guilty.
 Although the two have a comparable impact on criminal prosecution, there are some significant variations.
 It is essential to speak with a criminal defense attorney to fully grasp the implications of each option before choosing what plea to enter in a case.

 At White Law PLLC, we have several decades of experience handling no contest and guilty pleas and can inform you of the benefits and disadvantages of each.
 Keep reading to learn the difference between pleading no contact and pleading guilty.

-The best approach to discovering which option is best for you is by consulting with a skilled criminal defense attorney and weighing your legal options.
+The best approach to discovering which option is best for you is by consulting with a skilled Okemos criminal defense lawyer and weighing your legal options.